Egypt—Macro-Economic Stabilization and Reform (MESR)

 Recent years have seen the Egyptian economy struggle to stabilize, with weak economic governance at the macro and microeconomic levels, contributing to distortions that have hampered private sector growth and dampened Egypt’s economic development.
 The recent devaluation of the Egyptian pound has helped encourage foreign direct investment and increased exports, but there remain macroeconomic issues, such as the public debt and high inflation, that continue to inhibit economic growth in Egypt.

-MESR also works with the Government of Egypt to analyze, monitor, and evaluate the impact of public investments and economic policies on men and women, while ensuring that women are well represented in training and capacity development efforts, engaged in economic policy dialogue, and prepared for managerial and leadership opportunities.
+MESR also works with the Government of Egypt to plan and budget for development programs to ensure gender equity and social inclusion.
+MESR analyzes, monitors, and evaluates the impact of public investments and economic policies on men, women, children, the elderly, and those with disabilities—and ensures that women in particular are well represented in training and capacity development efforts, engaged in economic policy dialogue, and prepared for managerial and leadership opportunities.
 While ambitious in its expected results, MESR comes at a critical time for Egypt and provides invaluable technical assistance to support macroeconomic stabilization.

 EGCI Launch panel.JPG